ccamara/carloscamara-hugo/content/en/publication/2017-valoracion-percepciones-subjetivas.md

 +++
-title = "Valoración de las percepciones subjetivas de los barrios como complemento al cálculo cuantitativo de riesgo de exclusión social: el caso del MRSZ en Zaragoza" date = 2017-04-24T17:21:49+01:00 draft = false
+title = "Assessing Subjective Perspectives On Neighbourhoods As A Complementary Method For Qualitative Calculus Of Social Risk: The Case Of MRSZ In Zaragoza" date = 2017-04-24T17:21:49+01:00 draft = false